High School Competitive Events

 Fashion Design and Technology

-Participants research, design, and create a portfolio and wearable prototype that reflect the current year’s theme.
+Participants research, design, and create a portfolio and wearable prototype that reflect the theme for the year, which can be found on Themes and Problems.
 Semifinalist teams participate in a presentation/interview in which they present their garment designs to judges.

-Participants flight principles with a rubber band-powered model aircraft.
+Participants analyze flight principles with a rubber band-powered model aircraft.

-Participants (one team of two members per chapter) take a written test of basic forensic science theory to qualify as semifinalists.
+Participants take a written test of basic forensic science theory to qualify as semifinalists.
 Semifinalist teams will examine a mock crime scene and demonstrate their knowledge of forensic science and crime scene analysis.
 Students will be expected to survey the scene and use proper techniques to collect evidence from the mock crime scene.
-Students will then collect their data and perform a detailed written analysis of the crime scene.
+Students then will collect their data and perform a detailed written analysis of the crime scene.

 Future Technology Teacher